This is why we travel

 The people behind the places

-Every Chicken Feet Travels trip behind with one thing: trust.
+Every Chicken Feet Travels trip begins with one thing: trust.

-We don’t pick our guides based on Google reviews or polished websites—some of worst websites have the best brain behind them.
+We don’t pick our guides based on Google reviews or polished websites—some of worst websites have the best brains and hearts behind them.
 We choose them because we’ve travelled with them, shared meals with them, met their families, and gotten wonderfully lost with them.
 These are our friends.

 It always starts with a place.
-Sometimes it’s a whispers of a remote village or a person with a unique story.
-Other times, it’s found by zooming in on Google Maps, tracing rivers and coastline, looking for a hint of something exciting.
+Sometimes it’s a whisper of a remote village or tales of a person with a unique story.
+Other times, it’s found by zooming in on Google Maps, tracing rivers and coastlines, looking for a hint of something exciting.
 From there, we keep pulling at the thread—not to chase what’s already popular, but to meet the people who know the land best.

 Sometimes there is already an operation doing really good things.
 In that case, we go quietly as travellers.
 We listen and observe.
 If something resonates, we start building a relationship.
-Other times, it takes time—deep conservations, return visits, and shared experiences—until we find the people who feel right.
+Other times, it takes a lot of time and return visits seeking out the people who feel right.
 We never rush it.

 They care deeply about where they come from.
 And they care about you experiencing it in the right way.
-They fight for their home, for their land, and for our guests.
+They fight for their home, for their land, and for their guests.
 They advocate for better tourism practices.
-They bring their lived experience, their deep hospitality, their curiosity, and their humour.
-Some of them can cook a feast with whatever’s int he forest.
-Others will keep you up until 2am with takes of adventure and local folklore.
+They bring their lived experience, hospitality, curiosity, and humour.
+Some of them can cook a feast with whatever they find in the forest.
+Others will keep you up until 2am with tales of adventure and local folklore.
 These are the people we return to.

 When you travel with Chicken Feet, you’re not joining a tour.
 You’re stepping into a relationship—into stories, into places held with love, and a shared responsibility to grow it with tourism in a way that protects nature and uplifts everyone involved.